Estoque86/ccnSim-4.0-Docker/README.md

 # Instructions to use a ccnSim-0.4 container <a id="#use"></a>

-These instructions will guide you through setting up the Docker environment to quickly launch ccnSim-0.4 simulation without (the hassle of patching Omnetpp, downloading the required librairies,  compiling the code, etc.)  using the ccnSim-0.4 image hosted on DockerHub  https://hub.docker.com/r/nonsns/ccnsim-0.4/
+These instructions will guide you through setting up the Docker environment to quickly launch ccnSim-0.4 simulations using the ccnSim-0.4 image hosted on DockerHub https://hub.docker.com/r/nonsns/ccnsim-0.4/ (meaning no hassle in patching Omnetpp, downloading the required librairies, compiling the code, etc.)

 Note: The container does not support the graphical interface.
 But, trust us, you do not need it anyway ;)

 ##  Fetch ccnSim Docker image

 Simply issue this command to load the image in your system:

     docker pull nonsns/ccnsim-0.4

 You can check that the image is correctly imported by typing:

     docker images

 ##  Setup your environment

-Create the working directory (e.g., ccnsim-0.4 in the example) and the 3 subfolders where the results will be written
+Create the working directory (e.g., ccnsim-0.4 in the example) and the 3 subfolders where results will be written:

     mkdir ccnsim-0.4 && cd ccnsim-0.4 && mkdir results logs infoSim

 Test that the ccnSim container works by running it in “interactive” mode, i.e., giving you access to a bash shell in the ccnsim-0.4 folder from which simulations can be launched.
 The next command also specifyes three “volumes” (i.e., the just created logs, results and infoSim folders) which will be mounted from the local directory on the host machine (so that you can access simulation results also from the host).

     docker run -ti -v $(pwd)/infoSim:/usr/ccnSim/ccnSim-0.4/infoSim/ -v $(pwd)/results:/usr/ccnSim/ccnSim-0.4/results/ -v $(pwd)/logs:/usr/ccnSim/ccnSim-0.4/logs/ nonsns/ccnsim-0.4 /bin/bash

 ## Launch a sample simulation